UoB-COMSM0110/2024-group-19/README.md

 The diagram outlines the proposed sequence of events for each loop of gameplay, divided into four sections.

 1. Position Update and Collision Detection:
-This section begins by updating the positions of the Character and all enemies using the EnemyManager class.
-It then checks for collisions, deducts health points, and ends the round if necessary.
+This loop begins by updating the positions of the Character and all enemies using the EnemyManager class.
+It then checks for collisions, deducts health points, and ends the game if necessary.
 2. Bullet Handling and Collision Resolution:
 In this section, the system checks if a new bullet needs to be spawned.
-The CollisionManager then utilises a nested loop to detect collisions between bullets and enemies, taking appropriate actions when collisions occur.
+The CollisionManager then utilises a nested loop to detect collisions between bullets and other entities, taking appropriate actions when collisions occur.
 3. Rendering:
 The third step involves rendering the new positions of the background, obstacles, and border trees, ensuring that the visual representation of the game world is updated accordingly.
 4. Power-up Proximity Check: